Chapter 18 BWV 88 Siehe, ich will viel Fischer aussenden

 Tenor recitative, bass arioso.

-The two-bar tenor recitative must be the shortest ever written and is included for narrative purposes, dainty strings accompanying the simple statement: ′Jesus said to Simon—–‘.
+The two-bar tenor recitative must be one of the shortest ever written and is included for narrative purposes, dainty strings accompanying the simple statement: ′Jesus said to Simon—–‘.

 It comes as no surprise, therefore, that the aria which follows immediately, is for bass.
 It informs Simon that he should fear nothing since we should, from this time, be ′catching men′.
 This is a simple uncluttered ritornello movement without obbligato ensuring that the Saviour′s words may not be obscured.
 It is united by the tripping figure (that of ′joy′) first heard in the continuo line but quickly borrowed by the singer.